 Martin Lövgren: It's been really, really amazing.
 We knew we had a really good game which we enjoy, and when we bring people over to try it out, it was super good feedback.
 So, we think that the game is really good, but you never know how well it's going to be received or how well it's going to go on the Steam charts, so to speak.
 So, we focused a lot to make the game visible at the launch date of Early Access, and I think we really did a good job.
 And I think all the support from the community and reaching the top spot on Steam made us really stand out there.

 The game has nearly 6,000 reviews on Steam already, and they're currently 95% positive.
 Were you expecting that level of a response?

 Yeah, no, I did not expect that.
 I mean, at least 85 or 90 was probably something that I had in mind, but 95 is insane.
-And especially with the —I think they announced gifted codes don't count as reviews, and they announced that a week before our launch.
+And especially with the changes of how reviews have been done—I think they announced gifted codes don't count as reviews, and they announced that a week before our launch.
 So, reaching 95 by only sold copies... it's really good, and we were not really prepared for that good of a response.

 Especially with this coming before the game even becomes free-to-play.

 Yeah, exactly.
 I mean, I thought there should be more who had more complaints.
 [Laughs] But we really worked to get the game as polished as possible.
 Already they start to compare it to the AAA games that have been out there for a long time, and we're still in development.
 Technically it's almost like a beta phase where you can get access, so we have huge plans for this game.
 I think it's going to be super good when we go to free-to-play eventually.

 You mention getting it polished, but what were your priorities before launch?
 What did you want to make sure was there before people started playing it?